GitHub Subtrees

 I created a repository called

-.
+advanced-data-structures.
 This is my main repository. -

 Then I created another repository called

-.
+RedBlackEventCounter.
 This holds the actual project code.
 Made changes, committed and pushed to this remote. -

 Then I added the remote of

-.git remote add -f RedBlackEventCounter https://github.com/sayakbiswas/RedBlackEventCounter.git
+RedBlackEventCounterto the master ofadvanced-data-structures.git remote add -f RedBlackEventCounter https://github.com/sayakbiswas/RedBlackEventCounter.git -

 Merged

-.git merge -s ours --no-commit RedBlackEventCounter/master
+RedBlackEventCounterintoadvanced-data-structures.git merge -s ours --no-commit RedBlackEventCounter/master -

 Copied the git data of

-repository into a new directory in theadvanced-data-structures
+RedBlackEventCounterrepository into a new directory in theadvanced-data-structuresrepository.git read-tree --prefix=RedBlackEventCounter/ -u RedBlackEventCounter/master -

 Commit and push the changes.